KenTuei/Coffee_Shop/README.md

 # Coffee Shop

 This project is a Python-based object-oriented model of a coffee shop.
 It simulates relationships between `Customer`, `Coffee`, and `Order` entities using OOP principles.
-The goal is to practice class design, encapsulation, and object interaction.
+The goal is to practice class design, encapsulation, and object interaction (Aggregation, Association & Dependancy).

 ### Classes and Relationships